Flu Shots

 Who Should Get the Flu Shot?

-- People who have egg allergies can get their flu vaccine at UM Urgent Care as the one we administer is not made with egg products and is safe for patients that have egg allergies.
+People who have egg allergies can get their flu vaccine at UM Urgent Care.
+The one we administer is not made with egg products and is safe for patients that have egg allergies.

 When Should You Get the Flu Shot?

-The flu season is unpredictable, but most years the flu season spikes around January-February.
-Therefore, it's especially important to get your flu shot as soon as it is available.
+The flu season is unpredictable, but most years cases spike around December to February.
+To be protected by then, it's especially important to get your flu shot as soon as it is available.

-Note that the flu vaccine and COVID-19 vaccinations do not need to be given 14 days apart.
-They can be given on the same day or at any interval a patient is comfortable with.
+Note that the flu vaccine and COVID-19 vaccinations can be given on the same day or at any interval a patient is comfortable with.

-The flu shot can cause mild side effects that are sometimes mistaken for flu, but a flu shot can't give you the flu.
+The flu shot can cause mild side effects that are sometimes mistaken for flu, but a flu shot cannot give you the flu.
 These side effects are from a person's immune system producing protective antibodies in response to being vaccinated.
-These antibodies are what allow the body to fight the flu.
+These antibodies allow the body to fight the flu.

 Some of the most common side effects of the flu shot include: